tylermorganwall/rayvertex/README.md

     -   (optional) An integer matrix of indices for texture coordinates
     -   A vector of material IDs, indexing into the following material property list
+    -   A logical vector, indicating whether each vertex has normals
+    -   A logical vector, indicating whether each vertex has texture coordinates
 -   A list of material properties that each specify:
     -   Diffuse color
     -   Ambient color